AgateTravel WeLiveToServe

 Travel Advice & Tips

-2. If you miss spring’s tea-picking season in Shizuoka, don’t worry too much because the prefecture welcomes its second harvest from September to October.
-Grinpia Makinohara is the largest tea planation open to visitors, where you can wear traditional attire to pick fresh tea leaves and experience how to process them.
+2. If you miss tea-picking season in spring in Shizuoka, don’t worry too much because the prefecture welcomes its second tea harvest season of the year from September to October.
+Grinpia Makinohara is the local largest tea planation open to visitors, where you can wear traditional attire to pick fresh tea leaves and process them on your own.

-4. During late September through late November, waving miscanthus stretch along the entire slope in Jurigi Kogen Highlands - a hidden gem of feeling the charm of Mount Fuji up close.
+4. During late September through late November, waving miscanthus stretch along the entire slope in Jurigi Kogen Highlands, whose observation desk is also a good location to see Mount Fuji.

 Shizuoka Weather by Month